jing1tian/franky/README.md

 franky started originally as a fork of [frankx](https://github.com/pantor/frankx), though both codebase and functionality differ substantially from frankx by now.
-Aside of bug fixes and general performance improvements, franky provides the following new features/improvements:
+Aside from bug fixes and general performance improvements, franky provides the following new features/improvements:

 * [Motions can be updated asynchronously.](#-real-time-motions)
 * [Reactions allow for the registration of callbacks instead of just printing to stdout when fired.](#-real-time-reactions)
 * [Motions allow for the registration of callbacks for profiling.](#motion-callbacks)
 * [The robot state is also available during control.](#robot-state)
-* A larger part of the libfranka API is exposed to python (e.g.,`setCollisionBehavior`, `setJoinImpedance`, and `setCartesianImpedance`).
+* A larger part of the libfranka API is exposed to python (e.g., `setCollisionBehavior`, `setJoinImpedance`, and `setCartesianImpedance`).
 * Cartesian motion generation handles boundaries in Euler angles properly.
 * [There is a new joint motion type that supports waypoints.](#-motion-types)